rilindo/cookbook-google-authenticator/README.md

 https://github.com/opscode-cookbooks/openssh

 This has been tested on Fedora 19.
-It may work on other Linux distributions.
+It may work on other Linux distributions, provided that it is available in the distribution repos.
+Future update will add Google's repo if the package is not available in the default repo.

 Attributes
 ----------